Codecademy/docs/content/mysql/concepts/built-in-functions/built-in-functions.md

 | ---------- | ------------------------------- |
 | SecretText | (encrypted text representation) |

-> **Note** When dealing with encrypted data, we usually store the result in a 'VARBINARY' column because the encrypted data is binary.
+> **Note:** When dealing with encrypted data, we usually store the result in a 'VARBINARY' column because the encrypted data is binary.
 For display purposes, we might convert it to a readable format.

 ### Example